 'Daffodil Burlesque Celebration with Cat'...
-Enticing curves, darting eyes with charcoal in hand, this is the action responding to a posing nude, for the artist to metamorphose into art.
+Enticing curves, darting eyes with charcoal in hand, this is the action that responds to a posing nude, allowing the artist to metamorphose into art.
 And then there is the cat, puuurrrrring.

 Charcoal, Chinese Ink, graphite pencil on 12" x 18" drawing paper.

 For a time period, I had an artist group come over to the loft for three-hour drawing sessions with life models.
-Bonny, the model, came one spring day to shine her beautiful light while Miriah, my neighbor's cat, was over for a visit.
-Miriah doesn't mind us admiring her as she captures kitty essence into the day's life drawing session.
+Bonny, the model, came one spring day to shine her beautiful light while Miriah, my neighbor's cat, was visiting.
+Miriah doesn't mind us admiring her as she captures the essence of a kitty in the day's life drawing session.
 Mariah's Dad, Pete, is a landscape architect and has planted a variety of daffodils around our rather sparse, industrial neighbourhood.
-Bonny is a Burlesque dancer/performer and travels the world showcasing her talents.
+Bonny is a Burlesque dancer and performer who travels the world, showcasing her talents.
 Both of these people contributed to the subject of this drawing, daffodils and a burlesque dancer.*During the initial life drawing session, I like to use the soft vine charcoal to smooth in a grey background and block in the negative shapes.

 *To get the lines drawn quickly, I will use a harder charcoal pencil and/or black conte stick to draw in the shapes.